 The RGS Art Literacy program provides students the opportunity to learn about individual artists and to do art projects inspired by those artists.
 Sessions are facilitated by parent volunteers and take place each trimester.
 The PTC coordinates the program and funds the supplies used by our budding artists.
 If you’re looking for a fun and unique way to get involved in the classroom, consider becoming an art lit volunteer!
 No art skills or knowledge is required; all information necessary is provided during program training.
-For more information about this fantastic program, contact our chair, Naomi Hand.
+For more information about this fantastic program, contact our chair, Stephanie McCleery.

 WHY ART LITERACY?